RConsortium/S7/spec/design.md

 ## Classes

-Classes are first class objects (Req2) with the following components:
+R7 classes are first class objects (Req2) with the following components:

 -   **Name**, a human-meaningful descriptor for the class.
     This is used for the default print method and in error messages; it does not identify the class.